 An article I wrote with one of my professors was recently published.
 If so inclined to read the whole thing (or just the abstract), browse tables, or look at the pretty (yes, I am of course biased) figures, you can view it for free on the Nutrients website at this link.
 Our goal in this paper was to help clarify the differences among types of legumes, which is often quite muddled.

-In particular, we focused on the important role pulses (e.g., chickpeas, dry peas, lentils, cowpeas, and dry beans like black, kidney, and pinto beans) could play in meeting nutritional needs.
+In particular, we focused on the important role pulses (e.g., chickpeas, dry peas, lentils, cowpeas, and dry beans like black, kidney, and pinto beans – click this link for a visual explanation) could play in meeting nutritional needs.
 For instance, the 2020-2025 Dietary Guidelines for Americans call out 4 “dietary components of public health concern,” including dietary fiber and potassium.
 Pulses are a rich source of both, and they provide lots of plant-based protein while also being very low in fat.
 Check out Table 1 to get an idea of some of the differences between different types of legumes.
 Tables 2-4 will then give you an idea of some of the nutritional differences between pulses and other food groups, including vegetables, protein foods, and grains.